semaphore-protocol/website/versioned_docs/version-V2/guides/identities.md

 ## Identity commitments

-The Poseidon hash of the identity nullifier and trapdoor is called the identity secret, and its hash is the identity commitment.
-The latter, similarly to Ethereum addresses, is a public value and is used in Semaphore groups to represent the identity of members.
+The Poseidon hash of the identity nullifier and trapdoor is called the _identity secret_, and its hash is the _identity commitment_.
+An identity commitment, similarly to Ethereum addresses, is a public value used in Semaphore groups to represent the identity of a group member.

 ```ts
 const identityCommitment = identity.generateCommitment()